FOSH-following-demand/FOSH-following-demand.github.io/pages/en/collaborating.md

    - #### If you would like to translate it to your language and you are familiar with Git systems, just fork this repo, translate the pages in a separate folder and make a pull request.
 If you are not familiar, drop us a line! we can get you up and going in no time! andremaia[at]mozillafoundation.org

    <br>

+- ### More issues around the website can be found directly on the [repository](https://github.com/FOSH-following-demand/FOSH-following-demand.github.io/issues).
    <br>

 ## Issues around the [survey](https://github.com/FOSH-following-demand/map_fosh_demand):